A Glimpse Of Finland by rail

 Finland is a beautiful and very undiscovered (okay, besides Helsinki) country in Europe.
 This makes it a great place to visit if you want to escape the holiday crowds and enjoy hiking and nature (spoiler: lakes, lakes and... more lakes).
 Lucky for us the train network in Finland is very good, it gets you pretty much all over the country.
 So grab your Interrail Pass, hiking boots and insect repellent, no time to waste!

-There’s a big chance that you begin your Finland trip in the capital.
+There’s a big chance that you begin your trip to Finland in the capital.
 Take this opportunity to get to know Finnish city life and culture.
-Helsinki is a vibrant city (although in winter quite dark) with plenty to see and do.
+Helsinki is a vibrant city (although it's quite dark in winter) with plenty to see and do.
 Most of the famous sights are pretty close to each other, like the Tuomiokirkko, the Allas Sea Pool and the Esplanadi.
-But don't let that stop you from venturing out a bit more, in the north-west part of the city the Sibelius monument is a nice place to visit, with famous Café Regatta and the impressive Temppeliaukio church (a church made out of natural stone) close by.
+But don't let that stop you from venturing out a bit more; in the north-west part of the city, the Sibelius monument is a nice place to visit, with the famous Café Regatta and the impressive Temppeliaukio church (a church made out of natural stone) close by.

 Another must in Helsinki is Suomenlinna, a fortress spread out over 6 islands in front of the coast.
 Take a ferry and just start walking around and visit one of the interesting museums.
 Or, if you want to fully immerse yourself in all things Suomenlinna, take a guided tour!

-From Helsinki it's quite easy to get to our next destination.
-Trains to Tampere leave 1 to 3 times per hour, so it’s a nice short train journey to start of your Eurail trip.
-Tampere is one of Finland’s biggest cities, so take your time discovering the city center, with red brick warehouses, an indoor market and an exciting theme park!
+From Helsinki, it's quite easy to get to our next destination.
+Trains to Tampere leave 1 to 3 times per hour, so it’s a nice short train journey to start your Interrail or Eurail trip.
+Tampere is one of Finland’s biggest cities, so take your time discovering the city centre, with red brick warehouses, an indoor market and an exciting theme park!

-Neulamäki is only a 20 minute bus ride away from the city center of Kuopio.
+Neulamäki is only a 20-minute bus ride away from the city centre of Kuopio.
 The place doesn’t necessarily scream ‘beautiful nature’ when you arrive.
 But no worries!
 Taking that first step onto one of the forest trails shuts out all aspects of ‘daily life’… it’s like you’re all alone with the trees and the animals and insects that call the forest their home.

 Rent a lake cottage